Shahedj/flashcards/README.md

-# Web Development Project 2 - flashcards
+# Web Development Project 3 - flashcards

 Submitted by: Shahad Jaber

 This web app: This is a heads-up game that has 10 flashcards so a user can guess which animal the card is describing and when a user presses the card, it flips to the answer.
+The user can also guess the answer by typing in their answer in the input text field and if they answer correctly the box will turn green and if the answer is wrong the box will turn red.

 Time spent: 3 hours spent in total